DataDog/hiring-engineers/answers-updated.md

 > **Note:**
-When creating the two scheduled downtimes, each of the initial notifications showed the correct amount of time, but the start and end times were shifted and I'm not sure why.
+When creating the two scheduled downtimes, each the initial notifications showed the correct amount of time, but the start and end times were shifted and I'm not sure why.
 Screenshots of each downtime setup can be seen below:
 [Evening Downtime Mon-Fri](https://github.com/LLabonte94/datadog_screenshots/blob/main/Monitor_M-F.png)
 [Weekend Downtime Sat-Sun](https://github.com/LLabonte94/datadog_screenshots/blob/main/Monitor_Sat-Sun.png)